vibincholayil/Kubernetes-Python-Project-1/README.md

 # Kubernetes project: Deploy application on EKS

 ## About the Project
 It's my personal project to showcase skills in robust and highly stable K8s cluster service.
-The project focuses on how to deploy a real-time application on AWS-managed control plane EKS with a public IP, which will be accessed through a Application load balancer.
+The project focuses on how to deploy a real-time application on AWS-managed EKS service, which will be accessed through a Application load balancer.

 ### MyLearnings:
 This project teaches me how to deploy an application from start to finish on AWS EKS using Fargate.
 It also covers the configuration of deployments, services, and pods.
 Additionally, I learn how to use Helm charts for managing Kubernetes applications.